Krocodial/classy/README.md

 Congratz!
 You now have a running metadata classification repo

-## Deployment
+# Deployment

-Once the steps in installation are complete follow this section to find out how to serve classy using a webserver.
+Once the steps in 'Initial Setup' are complete follow this section to find out how to serve classy using a webserver.

 Using apt or another package manager
 ```sh